ArcaneNibble/cnoidal/format_notes.md

 <span style="color:red">An out-of-bounds vindex table entry causes invalid memory to be accessed.</span>

 Each entry in the value dictionary encodes bits over time, starting from the LSB of the first 32-bit word up to the MSB of the first 32-bit word, then continuing with the LSB of the second 32-bit word, and so on up to `num_time_ticks` time steps.
 Each of these time steps then occurs at the time specified in the time table.
-(TODO CHECK ORDERING)

 If two signals (or two bits inside one vector signal, or even the separate bit plane bits of a MLT_4 signal) have the exact same changes throughout a block, then they can share value dictionary entries.
 Each vindex table entry would contain the same index into the value dictionary.

+Double values are encoded as a 64-bit vector (i.e. a block of 64 contiguous entries in the vindex table) storing IEEE binary64 values.

+String values are encoded as a 32-bit vector (i.e. a block of 32 contiguous entries in the vindex table) storing an index into the string dictionary. <span style="color:red">TODO CHECK ME An out-of-bounds index causes invalid memory to be accessed.</span>

 TODO GIVE AN EXAMPLE

-TODO STRING AND DOUBLE ENCODING

 ### RLE compression